-The American Cancer Society recommends the HPV vaccine for preteens with the optimal age 11 or 12.
+The American Cancer Society recommends the HPV vaccine for preteens with the optimal age being 11 or 12 years old.

-It can be given up to age 26, with either a two or three-shot series, depending on the age of the person being vaccinated.
+It can be given up to age 26 with either a two or three shot series, depending on the age of the person being vaccinated.

-Dr. Mikeworth encourages parents to have a conversation with their child's health care provider to understand more fully how the vaccine works.
+Dr. Mikeworth encourages parents to have a conversation with their child's health care provider to better understand how the vaccine works.